-In brief, the argument in “Randomness in Science” (which be read as an example article at Seeds of Science, sorry for the shameless plug :) was that humans are bad at randomness - we can’t generate or detect it very well and we have a general aversion to randomness/unpredictability as it is fundamentally at odds with the imperative, shared by all evolved organisms, to control one’s environment.
-Because of this aversion, the region of idea-space that contains randomness-based ideas and solutions is likely under-explored.
+In “Randomness in Science” I argue that humans are bad at randomness, that we can’t generate it or detect it very well and furthermore that we have a general aversion to it as randomness is fundamentally at odds with the imperative, shared by all evolved organisms, to control one’s environment.
+Because of this aversion, the region of idea-space that contains randomness-related ideas and solutions is likely under-explored.

 There are some things that are easy for us to ignore (or difficult for us to think about) by virtue of our unique evolutionary history as featherless bipeds.
-This type of blind spot runs deep, an unavoidable result of the inherent cognitive limitations and biases of the human psyche.
-Being aware of these cognitive blind spots is one thing, but being able to capitalize on it is another - it’s an uphill battle, but if you can get up the hill treasure may await.
+This type of blind spot runs deep, an inevitable consequences of the inherent limitations and biases of the human psyche.
+Being aware of these cognitive blind spots is one thing, but being able to capitalize on it is another—it’s an uphill battle, but if you can battle the hill successfully a treasure may await.

-It may always be difficult for humans to look into these blind spots, however there other minds that should have no problem doing so - of course I’m talking about AI - Artificial Intelligence, or, as James Evans calls it, Alien Intelligence.
-Evans proposes that, “we build machines not merely to substitute for human cognition, but radically complement it.”
+It may always be difficult for humans to look into these blind spots, however there other minds that should have no problem doing so—of course I’m talking about AI—Artificial Intelligence, or, as James Evans calls it, Alien Intelligence.
+Evans proposes that, “we build machines not merely to substitute for human cognition, but to radically complement it.”
 In a 2021 paper, “Accelerating science with human versus alien artificial intelligences” Evans illustrates the potential of this approach by showing that predictive models (for material and drug discovery) that incorporate human expertise strongly outperform human-naive models (see paper for details).